The Killer (2023 film): Release and reception

 Fincher, editor Kirk Baxter, cinematographer Erik Messerschmidt, and sound designer Ren Klyce at the 2023 BFI London Film Festival.

 The Killer premiered in-competition at the 80th Venice International Film Festival on September 3, 2023.
-It was picked up for a surprise screening at the 71st San Sebastián International Film Festival set for September 30, 2023.
+It had a surprise screening at the 71st San Sebastián International Film Festival on September 30, 2023.
 It was also screened at the 28th Busan International Film Festival in the "Icon" section on October 6, 2023.

 The film began a limited theatrical release on October 27, 2023, via Netflix, before streaming on the platform on November 10, 2023.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 59 critics, indicating "generally favorable" reviews.

 Terming it a "horribly addictive samurai procedural," Peter Bradshaw of The Guardian wrote that the film is "entertainingly absurd and yet the pure conviction and deadpan focus that Fassbender and Fincher bring to this ballet of anonymous professionalism makes it very enjoyable."
-IndieWire's Ryan Lattanzio found it "as unfeeling as any Fincher thriller, at once predictable in its simplicity but also strangely daring because of it".
+Ryan Lattanzio of IndieWire found it "as unfeeling as any Fincher thriller, at once predictable in its simplicity but also strangely daring because of it".
 Time magazine's Stephanie Zacharek, noting the proliferation of thrillers about contract assassins, praised Fincher for simplifying his entry into the subgenre to its essence, which Zacharek felt expanded its possibilities rather than limiting them, especially with Fassbender's performance effectively realizing them.

 The New York Times was less positive, with Manohla Dargis unmoved by character and plot but nonetheless impressed by the talents of Fincher and Fassbender.
 "The character is boring and so is this movie, but like the supremely skilled Fincher, who can't help but make images that hold your gaze even as your mind wanders, Fassbender does keep you watching."